What are the differences between modern and retro road bicycles?

 The standard gearing of retro racing bikes is considerably different to gearing fitted on modern bikes.
 As you can see a standard vintage gear configuration of 52t-42t chainrings means that the small chainring is still big for climbing.
 Having only 6 cogs on the rear means you either have a reduced range of gears or incur larger steps between gears.
 I first fitted the Colnago with a 14t-24t freewheel, but it didn’t have any high gears for speed on the flats, so I changed the freewheel to a 12t-19t.
 On the front, the 42t chainring is perfect for headwinds or an emergeny gear down if the traffic lights suddenly change.

 The Cervelo features a fantastic spread of gear ratios, as well as a relatively close increments between the gears.
 You can sprint flat out or ride up a big climb without needing to change a part.
 WIN for Modern bikes.
+Return to index.

 Modern bike: mechanical STI levers using cables.
 Retro bike: mechanical friction shift levers using cables.